Rick Gilbert: At Cornell University

 Rick provided 39 years of distinguished service to Cornell University athletics, where he coached and inspired generations of Cornell divers, while guiding the athletic and academic demands of Cornell's student athletes.
 His divers won 12 Eastern titles and four earned All-American status.
 Gilbert was named Eastern Intercollegiate Swimming League Women's Diving Coach of the Year in 1991, 1992 and 1993 and Men's Diving Coach of the Year in 1984.
 He was Chairman of the NCAA Diving Rules Sub-Committee from 1976 to 1981.
 As a result of Gilbert's influence on the sport and the many students, Bob and Maura Dughi named “The Richard W. Gilbert Diving Coach” chair in Gilbert's honor, and permanently endowed Cornell's diving coach position.

 It was not only Cornell students who dived with Gilbert over 39 years.
 Starting in the early 1970s, he created the Rick Gilbert Diving Camp.
 This nationally recognized camp attracted age group and high school students from all over the country.
 There were national and international caliber divers who went to train with Gilbert during the summer and school year, including Phil Boggs, a 1976 Olympic Gold Medalist.
 These divers benefited from Gilbert's tutelage and included many future Cornell divers.

 Personal impact and legacy

 One of Gilbert's most direct impacts is that many of his divers have gone on to coach diving themselves, paying back some of what Rick modeled and taught.

-Gilbert's coaching was not just on the board, but also emphasized family, and specifically development of the diving family.
-He and his wife, Jo, opened their hearts and home to the divers and established a unique bond among them, regardless of when their time was spent in his programs.
-This included the admirable quality of being able to leave his ego behind and focus on maintaining a sense of perspective for the divers.
-Rick and Jo had the ability to make individuals all feel like their favorites, and they have emphasized the importance of staying in contact over the years.
-Diving reunions are common and link many generations of diving veterans with Gilbert as a gifted coach and mentor, and with Rick and Jo together as the focal point of their diving family.
+Gilbert's coaching emphasized athlete development and long-term relationships with divers.
+Together with his wife, Jo, he maintained contact with many former athletes, and diving reunions have brought together multiple generations of divers from his program.